DBbun/LLMs-are-not-calculators/README.md

 ## License

-MIT License - See LICENSE file for details
+apache-2.0 License - See LICENSE file for details

 ## Acknowledgments